00shiki/coffee-online-cli/sql/erd.md

   - UserID: Identifier of the user who made the order (foreign key referencing Users table).
   - PaymentID: Identifier for the payment method used (foreign key referencing Payments table).
   - ShippingID: Identifier for the shipping information (foreign key referencing Shipping table).
-  - OrderDate: Date and time when the order was placed.
+  - OrderDate: Date when the order was placed.

 - Payments Table:

   - PaymentID: Unique identifier for each payment.
   - PaymentAmount: Amount of the payment.
-  - PaymentDate: Date and time of the payment.
+  - PaymentDate: Date of the payment.

 - Shipping Table: